lightbend/kalix-javascript-sdk/codegen/js-gen-cli/README.md

 On macOS, binaries generally downloaded from the internet are untrusted.
 To trust and run the codegen CLI:

 ```
-xattr -d com.apple.quarantine <PATH-TO-IMAGE>/akkasls-codegen-js-x86_64-apple-darwin
+xattr -d com.apple.quarantine <PATH-TO-IMAGE>/kalix-codegen-js-x86_64-apple-darwin
 ```

 ## Accommodating other code generation libraries

 The recommended approach is to produce a CLI for each code generation required.
-For example, this project provides a CLI for generating JavaScript and names it `akkasls-codegen-js`.
+For example, this project provides a CLI for generating JavaScript and names it `kalix-codegen-js`.
 An alternative project should be used to, say, generate a Rust-based one.
 This keeps the CLI options and commands to a minimum, while also reducing images to including only what is required for a given target.